Due to changing family structures, the inheritance rights of children under Australian family law has been more challenging to deal with.

-Modern Family Structures
+Modern Family Structures in Australia

-1 – Children born of reproductive technologies
+Children born of reproductive technologies

 Mothers who are incapable of giving birth naturally make use of reproductive technologies.
 However, this may complicate the concept of who is the parent and who carries the responsibility of it.

-New South Wales and Queensland legislation states that when a woman undergoes a fertilisation procedure, the partner is presumed to be the father of the child – given that he consents to the procedure.
-Now if a woman opts to produce a child using another woman’s ovum, the former woman will still be considered as the mother of the child.
+New South Wales and Queensland legislation state that when a woman undergoes a fertilisation procedure, the partner is presumed to be the father of the child.
+Provided that, he consents to the procedure.

-2 – Adopted children
+Adopted children

-3 – Illegitimate children
+Illegitimate children

 A parent-child relationship can be understood if the child’s mother and father have been married in the relationship.
 Several states also modified their laws about the inheritance rights of children to favor illegitimate children the right to inherit through one or both parents.

-4 – Stepchildren
+Stepchildren

 In relation to modern families, adoption has been an option for everyone and is not really uncommon in our society.
-The inheritance rights of children may vary in each state but here are a few in Australia:
+The inheritance rights of children may vary in each state, but here are a few in Australia:

 Dividing Your Estate For Inheritance Rights Of Children

-Bestowing your estate should be approached with caution especially when you’re considering inheritance rights of children.
-While there is the obvious option of equally dividing your estate to your children in your Will, it might not make sense to other families.
-If your Will includes real estate and other material assets, you’ll need to determine the value of each and decide what makes the most sense to leave to each child.
-Conflicts may arise between siblings when not handled properly, so let’s see when does it make sense to divide equally or differently.
+You should be cautious in bestowing your estate, especially when you’re considering the inheritance rights of children.
+While there is the obvious option of equally dividing your estate among your children in your Will, it might not make sense to other families.

 In dividing equal amounts, consider these factors: